 With DevOps monitoring solutions, you get a continuous, real-time view of the whole development pipeline.
 This is often comprised of continuous planning, development, integration, testing, deployment and operations.
 In a nutshell, DevOps monitoring processes ensure that the software development life cycle functions more efficiently, enhancing the customer experience while improving business credibility and reducing costs.

-- Reduce system downtime.
-DevOps monitoring tools allow tech teams to have continuous oversight of the database, applications and networks so they’re able to resolve any issues before system downtimes occur.
+DevOps monitoring tools allow tech teams to have continuous oversight of the database, applications, and networks so they’re able to resolve any issues before system downtimes occur.

-- Increase security.
-Through data analysis across the entire ecosystem, continuous monitoring in DevOps automates security measures by identifying inconsistencies or triggers that lead to security failures.
+Through data analysis across the entire ecosystem, continuous monitoring in DevOps automates security controls and measures by identifying inconsistencies or triggers that lead to security failures.
 Teams can then respond to threats manually (on-call) or automatically with tools.

-- Enhance observability of DevOps components.
-Easily identify when various systems and applications in your DevOps stack degrade in performance, cost, security or other factors to avoid problems down the road.
+Easily identify when various systems and applications in your DevOps stack degrade in performance, cost, security, or other factors to avoid problems down the road.

-- Uncover root cause of issues faster.
-Continuous tracking of logs and metrics can help teams to identify the root cause — where a problem started or occurred.
-This allows engineers to identify patterns in system behavior to look out for in future.
-It also leads to improvement of mean time to detection (MTTD), mean time to repair (MTTR), and mean time to isolate (MTTI).
+Continuous tracking of logs and metrics can help teams identify the root cause — where a problem started or occurred.
+This allows engineers to identify patterns in system behavior to look out for in the future.
+It also leads to improvement in metrics like:

-- Improve collaboration.
-The establishment of a continuous feedback loop improves collaboration between the DevOps teams and engineers, the rest of the enterprise and both internal and external users.
+The establishment of a continuous feedback loop improves collaboration between the DevOps teams and engineers, the rest of the enterprise, and both internal and external users.

-- Boost business credibility.
-All the functions above help to ensure that an enterprise can be more in tune with its product and is able to improve it using customer and employee feedback — all with limited time, cost and effort.
+All the functions above help to ensure that an enterprise can be more in tune with its product and is able to improve it using customer and employee feedback — all with limited time, cost, and effort.

 When it comes to utilizing DevOps monitoring for your business, understanding what your enterprise should monitor is the first part of the process.
 Here are the main types of continuous monitoring in DevOps that you can make use of: